kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-gameplay.md

 *Mixed wall runs with manual extenders.*

-Manual extenders have an idle time-out after which tha character automatically drops from the extender.
+Manual extenders have an idle time-out after which the character automatically drops from the extender.
 Wall-run is only possible into the direction at which the wall is marked by a special "wall-runnable" material tag, which also serves as an indicator for the wall run type (vertical / horizontal).

-When the player is in air, nearby walls are being detected with raycasts and checked against multiple conditions, like if the wall has an appropriate material-tag, in which direction, if it isn't a corner and so on.
+When the player is in air, nearby walls are being detected with raycasts and checked against multiple conditions, like whether the wall has an appropriate material-tag, in which direction, if it isn't a corner and so on.
 This only returns info on all "possible" directions and the final decision is still dependent on the player's input direction.

 <details>
 <summary>Code example of how the nearby walls are analyzed for a potential wall run.</summary>